wh0th3h3llam1/PdfDing/README.md

 * Seamless browser based PDF viewing on multiple devices.
 Remembers current position - continue where you stopped reading
 * Stay on top of your PDF collection with multi-level tagging, starring and archiving functionalities
 * Edit PDFs by adding annotations, highlighting and drawings
-* Clean, intuitive UI with dark mode, inverted color mode and custom theme colors
+* Clean, intuitive UI with dark mode, inverted color mode, custom theme colors and multiple layouts
 * SSO support via OIDC
 * Share PDFs with an external audience via a link or a QR Code with optional access control
 * Markdown Notes
 * Progress bars show the reading progress of each PDF at a quick glance

-## Screenshots
-Screenshots can be found [here](https://github.com/mrmn2/PdfDing/blob/master/docs/screenshots.md).

 ## Getting started
 ### Using Docker